 Assumptions: Primary property tax levy - 1.0% levy increases for operations, 1.5% increases from new construction, and as applicable to support revenue bonds.

 Tuition and fees - 0% enrollment growth and 5.0% price increases.
-No BAS growth General Fund expenditures - 5% for salaries and fringe, and 7% for commodities, contracted services, and utilities.
+No BAS growth services, and utilities.
 Strategic initiatives will be funded by re-purposing existing budget.